tonyflo/videoflo/README.md

 # videoflo
 A series of Python scripts to help automate the YouTube video production workflow in DaVinci Resolve.

+By leveraging the Trello API and the YouTube API, videoflo not only will eliminate many mundane aspects of video production, but also keep your projects organized throughout the entire process.

 ## Installation

 ### Requirements